 A reminder that there are additional eligibility requirements for people with psychosocial disability to access the NDIS.
-Our recent article linked above and here provides more detail.
+Our recent article Psychosocial disability and the NDIS, provides more detail.

 The NDIS supports people with a permanent and significant functional impairment as a result of a disability or mental health issue.

-Eligible participants can obtain supports or services considered “reasonable and necessary” that help you carry out tasks required for everyday life and living in the community if the supports and services:
+Eligible participants can obtain supports or services considered “reasonable and necessary” (more on this in our previous article What is “reasonable & necessary”?) that help you carry out tasks required for everyday life and living in the community if the supports and services:

 - Are directly to your disability